 Cancer and cancer treatment can have a significant impact on your fertility.
 If you have been diagnosed with any type of cancer, the fertility specialists at Arizona Associates for Reproductive Health can help you understand the relationship between cancer and infertility.
-Our Scottsdale, AZ, team can work with your oncologist and other doctors to determine if fertility preservation or other treatments are right for you.
+Our Phoenix, AZ, team can work with your oncologist and other doctors to determine if fertility preservation or other treatments are right for you.
 To schedule a consultation, contact our office today.

 Cancer can cause both male and female factor infertility.
 Cancer can affect a patient's ability to produce quality eggs or sperm, and may also damage the reproductive organs, compromising a female's ability to carry a baby to term.
 The types of cancer that commonly cause direct fertility complications include: